Egyptian blue: Nomenclature

 The ancient Egyptian word wꜣḏ signifies blue, blue-green, and green.

-The term for it in the Egyptian language is ḫsbḏ-ỉrjt (khesbedj irtiu), which referred to artificial lapis lazuli (ḫsbḏ).
-It was used in antiquity as a blue pigment to color a variety of different media such as stone, wood, plaster, papyrus, and canvas, and in the production of numerous objects, including cylinder seals, beads, scarabs, inlays, pots, and statuettes.
+The term for the pigment in the Egyptian language is ḫsbḏ-jrjt (khesbedj irtiu), which referred to artificial lapis lazuli (ḫsbḏ).
 Sometimes, it is referred to in Egyptological literature as blue frit.
 Some have argued that this is an erroneous term that should be reserved for use to describe the initial phase of glass or glaze production, while others argue that Egyptian blue is a frit in both the fine and coarse form since it is a product of solid state reaction.
-Its characteristic blue color, resulting from one of its main components—copper—ranges from a light to a dark hue, depending on differential processing and composition.

-It was known to the Romans by the name caeruleum.
+This pigment is attested among Ancient Greek writings, most notably from Theophrastus in De Lapidibus, where κύανος is described as having Egyptian, Scythian and Cyprian kinds.
+It was known to the Romans by the name caeruleum, derived from the Latin for sky or heaven, caelum.
+Vitruvius in De Architectura uses this name when outlining its recipe.
+Pliny the Elder also attests to this name in the Natural History.

 The first recorded use of "Egyptian blue" as a color name in English was in 1809.